 Mary Jackson (NASA "computer"/mathematician/engineer) -- Dead.
 Died February 11, 2005.
 Born April 9, 1921.
 A "computer" who went on to fight segregation and become the first black female engineer in Virginia, portrayed in the movie Hidden Figures, died on the same day as Samuel Alderson and Jack Chalker.
 Obituary

 Dorothy Vaughan (NACA "computer"/FORTRAN programmer) -- Dead.
 Died November 10, 2008.
 Born Septmber 20, 1910.
 Worked for National Advisory Committee for Aeronautics during WWII as a "computer," became the first black manager and later a FORTRAN programmer for NASA, portrayed in Hidden Figures, died same day as Miriam Makeba.
 Obituary

 Mark Hamill (actor/Joker voice) -- Alive.
 Born September 25 1951.
 Eternally Luke Skywalker in the Star Wars movies, he also voiced the Joker for many Batman cartoons and a number of other voices for many other animated shows.
 IBDB IMDb

-Katherine G. Johnson (NASA mathematician/teacher) -- Alive.
+Katherine G. Johnson (NASA "computer"/mathematician/teacher) -- Alive.
 Born August 26, 1918.
-A college graduate at 18, she became a "human computer" for the government in the '50s and went on to calculate trajectories for NASA before electronic computers took over in the '80s (the upcoming movie Hidden Figures is about this team of African American women), awarded a Congressional Medal of Freedom when she was 97.
+A college graduate at 18, she became a "human computer" for the government in the '50s and went on to calculate trajectories for NASA before electronic computers took over (Hidden Figures is about this team of African American women; she is also portrayed in an episode of Timeless), awarded a Congressional Medal of Freedom when she was 97.